-The Hundred Islands National Park (Taytay-Bakes or Kapulo-puloan) is a national park in the Philippines with a total area of 1,844 ha (7.12 ml2).
-The protected area is situated in the city of Alaminos, Pangasinan province, northern Philippines.
-The islands total 124 at low tide, 123 at high tide, and are scattered in Lingayen Gulf with an area of 16.76 km2 (6.47 ml2).
-Only three of the isles have been developed for tourism: Quezon Island, Children's Island and Governor Island.
+The Hundred Islands National Park (officially Taytay-Bakes, or Kapulo-puloan) in the Philippines covers a total area of approx 18,44 km2 (7,12 ml2).
+This a government-protected area located in Alaminos (Pangasinan, northern Philippines).
+The islands (total 124) are scattered in the Lingayen Gulf and have total land area of approx 17 km2 (6.5 ml2).
+Only three of the isles are developed for tourism - Quezon Island, Children's Island, and Governor Island.

-The Lucap wharf in Alaminos, or Alaminos Wharf, is the entrance to the National Park, located about 240 km (150 ml) north from Kilometer Zero marker in Rizal Park in the capital of Philippines, Manila, or 3.75h drive by private vehicle.
-The bus ride takes about 5-6h by public transportation from Manila.
+The Lucap wharf in Alaminos (aka Alaminos Wharf) is the National Park's entrance, located approx 240 km (150 ml) north from Kilometer Zero marker (Rizal Park) in the country's capital city Manila.
+Bus travel time is about 5-6 hours (public buses) from Manila.

-The islands are believed to be around two million years old.
-Actually, they are ancient corals which extend well inland, in a territory previously comprising the seabed of ancient sea.
-The sea level's lowering have exposed them to surface.
-The strange "mushroom-like" shapes of several of the islands were caused by the ocean waves' eroding action.
+Hundred Islands are believed to be around 2 million years old.
+These are ancient corals extending inland (on an ancient seabed).
+Sea level's lowering have exposed them to surface.
+The "mushroom-like" shapes of several isles were caused by ocean waves' erossion.

 Highlights: National Park, marine life, swim and snorkel

 The Hundred Islands National Park cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Hundred Islands National Park, Philippines.